 Terms And Conditions

-The Lodge program nurtures the next generation of filmmakers from Saudi Arabia, the Arab world, Asia and Africa, in partnership with TorinoFilmLab.
+The Feature Films Program nurtures the next generation of filmmakers from Saudi Arabia, the Arab world, Asia, and Africa.

-After a successful fifth edition, The Lodge returns in 2025 with its intensive annual program devoted to emerging filmmakers on their first or second feature film; more established names with truly daring new concepts and approaches will be considered.
+After a successful sixth edition, the Feature Films Program returns in 2026 with its intensive annual program devoted to emerging filmmakers working on their first or second feature film; more established names with truly daring new concepts and approaches will be considered.

-In 2025, the program will include five workshops – the first one exclusively addressed to selected Saudi teams, and the other four to all the selected projects.
+In 2026, the program will include six workshops – the first one exclusively addressed to selected Saudi teams, and the other five to all the selected projects.

-Following the intensive development process over a year, teams will have the opportunity to pitch at the festival’s project market, and compete for the Lodge production Grant Awards during the Red Sea International Film Festival.
+Following the intensive development process over a year, teams will have the opportunity to pitch at the festival’s project market and compete for awards at the Red Sea Souk during the Red Sea International Film Festival.

 Following the program, teams will have acquired a fully developed project including logline, synopsis, treatment, screenplay, budget, director’s statement, producer’s note, production and post-production schedule, financing strategy and a financing plan.